 This is an opportunity for leadership to be visible while providing updates on the status of the project, including timelines and training.
 Leadership should also reiterate project goals, linking them to overall corporate vision.

+This is where change management gamification can come into play.
+Put simply, it means applying traditional game elements to a project to encourage employee engagement and adoption.
+It’s a strategy that calls upon natural inclinations toward fun and earning rewards.
 One fun idea for this setting is to play ERP Jeopardy with project-related categories.
 It is best played in front of an employee audience and should include fun prizes for all the participants.

 5 Reasons to Employ Top-down Change Management